ssegui/ResSysSpotify/README.md

 # RecSysSpotify

+Los playlistos Team: Anna Bach, Jose Mena, Guillem Pascual, Oriol Pujol, Jordi Vitrià and Santi Seguí Univerisy of Barcelona. you can send us an email at santi.segui@ub.com.

 ## STEP 1: Obtaining The Data
 1. Download Spotify's official [dataset](recsys-challenge.spotify.com/dataset) and place the 'data' folder into the root folder of the project.